npizzigati/Vimish/README.md

 5. Repeat steps 3 and 4 until done.

 ### Limitations
-Visual line movements (like moving up and down with the arrow keys in OmegaT or Vim's `gj` and `gk` movements) are not available.
-But, just as you might do with a long wrapped line in Vim, in Vimish you can navigate quickly inside a segment using word-wise/left-right motions and search/find.

-Also, Vim control-key combinations are not implemented.
+Vim control-key combinations are not implemented.
 On the one hand, this makes things less complicated because all the OmegaT ctrl-key shortcuts will work as expected.
 On the other, I expect that some users will miss certain Vim ctrl-key functions.
 In a future version, the user will be able to optionally enable Vim control keys.

 ### Development
 #### Building from source